MicrosoftDocs/windows-itpro-docs/windows/deployment/update/media-dynamic-update.md

 - Windows Preinstallation Environment (WinPE): a small operating system used to install, deploy, and repair Windows operating systems
 - Windows Recovery Environment (WinRE): repairs common causes of unbootable operating systems.
 WinRE is based on WinPE and can be customized with additional drivers, languages, optional packages, and other troubleshooting or diagnostic tools.
 - Windows operating system: one or more editions of Windows 10 stored in \sources\install.wim
 - Windows installation media: the complete collection of files and folders in the Windows 10 installation media.
-For example, \sources folder, \boot folder, setup.exe, etc.
+For example, \sources folder, \boot folder, setup.exe, and so on.

 This table shows the correct sequence for applying the various tasks to the files.
 For example, the full sequence starts with adding the servicing stack update to WinRE (1) and concludes with adding the Dynamic Update for Setup to the new media (26).